AMD-NICK/docker-garrysmod-server/README.md

 # Dockerized Garry's Mod server
 Runs your gmod server in container as an executable

+# Features
+- Gmod running under non-root user (steam)
+- Working luarefresh.
+You can update your scripts and changes will apply instantly
+- Installed CSS content
+- You can run commands in your container like it's not containered server
+- Correct `GetConVarString("hostip")` if run with docker-compose (just edit ip inside)
+- tmysql4 and luasocket works fine

 # Example
 For detailed info look inside start.sh and docker-compose.yml